beeware/beeware/docs/tutorial/tutorial-0.rst

     If you're on Windows, you can get the official installer from `the Python website <https://www.python.org/downloads>`_.
-You can use any stable version of Python from 3.8 onward.
+You can use any stable version of Python between 3.8 up to 3.11.
 We'd advise avoiding alphas, betas, and release candidates unless you *really* know what you're doing.

 .. admonition:: Alternative Python distributions